chipzoller/kyverno-pss/README.md

 - [Bug fix in the CLI for test coverage of the SELinux rules](https://github.com/kyverno/kyverno/issues/2877)
 - [Bug fix in the CLI for tests of large sets of resources](https://github.com/kyverno/kyverno/issues/2878) (Closed; User error)

+**Optional**

+- [Support mutation of variables in `validate.deny` statements when matching on only Pod](https://github.com/kyverno/kyverno/issues/1933) (Rules manually created currently for other controllers)

 ### Optional Policies and Rules

 There are now some "optional" policies that we need to somehow account for, especially when installed with Helm.
 Policies like baseline/06-disallow-host-ports have a commented-out rule that is for users who want to support a list of allowed hostPorts rather than just categorically deny everything.
 The restricted/05-require-non-root-groups is now listed as "optional" on the PSS page so we'd need to agree whether this always gets installed or is behind some sort of switch.